iKetsui/alibra/README.md

 # WORK IN PROGRESS
+## E-Reader application for android with customizable library

 Since i hate messy folders that flutter does i only keep track of lib folder.

 if you would like to test things yourself kindly add all repo files into `lib/` folder by initilizing flutter project manually.